upstarter/automata/README.md

 healthy and fruitful governance of the project.
 Join the conversation on [The Automata Project Slack Channel](https://join.slack.com/t/automata-org/shared_invite).

-Currently `Automata` is being developed as a single-node (machine) and single automaton system, but the architecture is in place to achieve the goal of a multi-node (full fault tolerance) and multi-automaton (hence the name, automata) distributed system.

 ### Engineering Standards & Best Practices
 Check the #dev or #testing channels on [slack]((https://join.slack.com/t/automata-org/shared_invite)) for questions/info.
 #### Design Standards